bowdoin-compgeom-f24/bowdoin-compgeom-f24.github.io/Projects/6-visgraph/P6-VisGraph.md

   rely on sensors to learn the environment, instead the environment is given.

-- Point robot: the robot is assume to be a point (yes, that's not very realistic, but it's a good place to start).

 The general idea of motion planning is to construct a representation of the free space (the space free of obstacles where robot can move).
-The representation is called a roadmap and is essentially a graph representing the free space.
-Ideally we want to build a roadmap so that:
+The representation is refred to generically as a _roadmap_ and is essentially a graph representing (movement through) the free space.
+Ideally we want to build a graph/roadmap so that:

-1. Any path in the road map corresponds to a collision-free path in the free space.
+1. Any path in the roadmap corresponds to a collision-free path in the free space.
-2. Any path in the free-space corresponds to a path in the road map.
+2. Any path in the free-space corresponds to a path in the roadmap.

+Essentially this means that if a path exists in reality, the graph will have it, and if the graph has a path, it exists in reality.
+Put differently, no false positive (graph finds a path, but path does not exist in reality), or false negatives (graph says no path exist, but path exists in reality).

 If we are able to compute a road map of free space with these properties, then moving  from a location s to a location t is corresponds to finding a path in the road map from s to t.
-We know that any path in the road map is colision-free by (1), and we know that if a path in the road map does not exist, then no path exists by (2).
 Essentially we have reduced the motion planning problem to a path problem in a graph.

 There are several types of roadpams that have been used, depending on